microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/cluster_api/capi_azure/_index.md

 ## Deploy Kubernetes cluster and connect it to Azure Arc using Cluster API Azure provider

-The following Jumpstart scenario will guide you on to deploy an Kubernetes cluster in Azure virtual machines and connected it as an Azure Arc cluster resource by using the [Kubernetes Cluster API (CAPI) project](https://cluster-api.sigs.k8s.io/introduction.html) and it's [Cluster API Azure provider (CAPZ)](https://cloudblogs.microsoft.com/opensource/2020/12/15/introducing-cluster-api-provider-azure-capz-kubernetes-cluster-management/).
+The following Jumpstart scenario will guide you on how to deploy a Kubernetes cluster in Azure virtual machines and connected it as an Azure Arc cluster resource by using the [Kubernetes Cluster API (CAPI) project](https://cluster-api.sigs.k8s.io/introduction.html) and it's [Cluster API Azure provider (CAPZ)](https://cloudblogs.microsoft.com/opensource/2020/12/15/introducing-cluster-api-provider-azure-capz-kubernetes-cluster-management/).

 ## Architecture (In a nutshell)